extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 Extempore's audio signal chain is highly flexible, so you can set up your noisemaking infrastructure in a way which suits you.
-However, if you're new to all this and just want to load up a few synths and samplers, then the best way to do this is to load the Extempore sharedsystem---a default configuration of synths & samplers which is covered in more detail in [this guide]({{site.baseurl}}{% link _docs/guides/sharedsystem.md %}).
+However, if you're new to all this and just want to load up a few synths and samplers, then the best way to do this is to load the Extempore sharedsystem---including the analogue synth & built-in samplers as covered in [this guide]({{site.baseurl}}{% link _docs/guides/analogue-synth.md %}).

 These pattern language and the sharedsystem are conceptually independent---you certainly don't have to understand the pattern language in depth if you just want to make weird & awesome noises on the synths (or vice versa).

-However, even if you're mostly interested in the pattern language it's still handy to understand a bit about the sharedsystem for e.g. using loops to change synth parameters with musically meaningful timings.
-That's the approach we'll take in this guide---we won't necessarily explain the sharedsystem stuff, but you can always jump over to the [sharedsystem docs]({{site.baseurl}}{% link _docs/guides/sharedsystem.md %}) to go deeper.
+However, even if you're mostly interested in the pattern language it's still handy to understand a bit about the analogue synth for e.g. using loops to change synth parameters with musically meaningful timings.
+That's the approach we'll take in this guide---we won't necessarily explain the sharedsystem stuff, but you can always jump over to e.g. the [analogue synth guide]({{site.baseurl}}{% link _docs/guides/analogue-synth.md %}) to go deeper.

 Finally, if you _don't_ load the sharedsystem, then make sure you at least load: